Request a Proclamation

 Please consider the following information before submitting a proclamation request.
 The Office of the Mayor reserves the right to decline any request or make exceptions to these guidelines:

 - Requests should be received two weeks before the requested date and may be rejected if they are not received sooner.

-- Proclamations must hold significance or serve an ethical purpose for any Durham City/County citizen(s)
+- Proclamations must hold statewide significance or serve an educational purpose for a significant number of Durham residents.

 101 City Hall Plaza, Suite 2400